-Jamie Stanclift just wrapped up her third season as the head softball coach for the Wildcats and looks to help lead Baker after an impressive collegiate playing career at Wichita State.
+Jamie Stanclift just wrapped up her fourth season as the head softball coach for the Wildcats.

 The 2016 team landed three Wildcats on the Heart of America Athletic Conference All-Conference team, as Stephanie Cardona and Catilin Hardgrove were named to the Second Team All-Conference and freshman Olivia Brees was named to the Honorable Mention All-Conference squad.